*

 Fog distorts time.
 You may feel like:

-• time is moving but you’re not
+time is moving but you’re not

-• hours pass without progress
+hours pass without progress

-• tasks pile up and become heavier later
+tasks pile up and become heavier later

 A common inner experience is: “I don’t know where to start, so time just slips away.”

-What fog quietly gives you
+What fog gives you (secondary gain)

 Fog is unconscious protection.
 It may be the earliest way your system learned to stay safe without risking conflict or disconnection.